newamericafoundation/teddy/README.md

 `newamericadotorg` looks for any element with the class `.na-dataviz`, and if a `renderDataViz` function is defined globally, calls it for each element.
 You can see a mock of what happens in the [index.html file](https://github.com/newamerica-graphics/data-viz-boilerplate/blob/master/src/index.html#L19-L27).

+## Components

+We provide a set of charts, components, and scss utilities in the `src/` folder.
+These are mostly (although not entirely) built with React and a low-level data visualization library called [vx](https://vx-demo.now.sh/).
+While you don't have to use React or vx to build a graphic, we find that it speeds up development considerably, and using our predefined components enforces visual styles across all dataviz projects.

+To create new charts or components, you can develop in the `.storybook/` folder, merge them into the master branch, and deploy them to our living [component library](https://data.newamerica.org/components-library/) with `npm run storybook`.

 ## Deployment

 - Make sure you have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) configured properly on your machine.
 If you have Homebrew installed, run `brew update && brew install awscli` and then `aws configure` and finally `aws configure set preview.cloudfront true`